-If we fail to achieve broader market acceptance of our products and services, including international acceptance of Voyager, our ability to increase our revenue, gain market share and achieve profitability would be adversely impacted.
+If we fail to achieve broader market acceptance of our products and services, including international acceptance of Voyager and Pioneer, our ability to increase our revenue, gain market share and achieve profitability would be adversely impacted.
 Our ability to achieve broader market acceptance for our products and services may be affected by a number of factors, including:

-- our ability to produce solar tracker systems that compete favorably against other products on the basis of price, quality, cost of installation, overall cost savings, reliability and performance; - the rate and extent of deployment of tracker systems versus fixed-tilt ground-mounted systems within the solar industry, especially in international markets; - the rate and extent of deployment of two-panel in-portrait tracker systems versus one-panel in-portrait tracker systems; - our ability to timely introduce new products and complete new designs, and qualify and certify our products; - whether project developers, solar asset owners, EPC contractors and solar financing providers will continue to adopt and finance our solar tracker systems and other products and services, including as a result of the quality, reliability and performance of our tracker systems that are in operation, which have a relatively limited history; - the ability of prospective customers to obtain financing, including tax equity financing, for solar energy installations using our products on acceptable terms or at all; - our ability to develop products and related processes that comply with local standards and regulatory requirements, as well as local content requirements; and - our ability to develop and maintain successful relationships with our customers and contract manufacturers.
+- our ability to produce solar tracker systems that compete favorably against other products on the basis of price, quality, cost of installation, overall cost savings, reliability and performance; - the rate and extent of deployment of tracker systems versus fixed-tilt ground-mounted systems within the solar industry, especially in international markets; - our ability to timely introduce new products and complete new designs, and qualify and certify our products; - whether project developers, solar asset owners, EPC contractors and solar financing providers will continue to adopt and finance our solar tracker systems and other products and services, including as a result of the quality, reliability and performance of our tracker systems that are in operation, which have a relatively limited history; - the ability of prospective customers to obtain financing, including tax equity financing, for solar energy installations using our products on acceptable terms or at all; - our ability to develop products and related processes that comply with local standards and regulatory requirements, as well as local content requirements; and - our ability to develop and maintain successful relationships with our customers and contract manufacturers.

-In addition, our reputation and our relationship with our customers is paramount to us and we have invested heavily in building a brand and solutions associated with high quality, differentiated product offerings and strong customer service.
+In addition, our reputation and our relationship with our customers is paramount to us, and we have invested heavily in building a brand and solutions associated with high quality, differentiated product offerings and strong customer service.
 We believe that maintaining the quality of our products and the strength of our reputation is critical to our existing customer relationships and our ability to win new customers and achieve broader market acceptance.
 Any negative publicity can adversely affect our reputation, and may arise from many sources, including actual or alleged misconduct, errors or improper business practices by employees, officers or current or former directors, including for activities external to FTC Solar, employee claims against us, product defects or failures, future litigation or regulatory actions, matters affecting our financial reporting or compliance with SEC or exchange listing requirements, media coverage, whether accurate or not, governance lapses or workplace misconduct.
-For example, two of our directors, who are also founders of our business, held senior management roles, including Chief Executive Officer, at SunEdison Inc. ("SunEdison") in 2016 at the time SunEdison filed for bankruptcy protection under Chapter 11 of the U.S. Bankruptcy Code.
-One of these directors, Ahmad Chatila, had been one of the defendants in a number of now dismissed federal and state civil actions related to the SunEdison bankruptcy.
 In addition, we and our officers, directors and/or employees could be involved in future litigation or claims which could result in negative publicity and adversely impact our business, even if without merit.
 Any such reputational damage could reduce demand for our products, undermine the loyalty of our customers or reduce our ability to attract new customers and recruit and retain employees, and adversely impact our ability to increase our market share and revenue.

-A decrease in the price of electricity may harm our business, financial condition, results of operations and prospects.
+A decrease in the price of electricity may harm our business, prospects, financial condition and results of operations.